Jamieoh/Digital_Health_OP_Waiting_List_Analysis/OP_Waiting_List_Full_Analysis.md

 library(writexl)
 ```

-## 1. Accessing the datasets available on Open Data Platform:
+## 1. Accessing the datasets available on the Open Data Platform:
 ----------------------------------------------------------

 This first step of this task is accessing the relevant dataset from <https://data.gov.ie/>.
 Here the CKAN API for R was used.
 The datasets we are looking for are from the OP Waiting List By Group Hospital from 2014 - 2018.